iDesoftSystems/eon/readme.md

 Eon offers a set of essential tools for web development:

-- Authentication: Components for handling user authentication.
+- **Authentication**: Components for handling user authentication.
-- Pagination: Utilities for managing and structuring paginated data.
+- **Pagination**: Utilities for managing and structuring paginated data.
-- HTTP Response: Types and builders for creating simple and safe HTTP responses.
+- **HTTP**: Types and builders for creating simple and safe HTTP responses.
-- ExecutableCommand: An interface for designing and executing commands in a structured way.
+- **ExecutableCommand**: An interface for designing and executing commands in a structured way.
-- CommandHandler: A pattern for managing the execution of your commands, ideal for event-driven architectures.
+- **CommandHandler**: A pattern for managing the execution of your commands, ideal for event-driven architectures.
+- **ORM**: A collection of utilities for working with sea-orm.
+- **Utils**: A collection of useful utilities.

 ## Getting Started